flynnbr11/QMLA/docs/intro.rst

-Model Learning
+Model Training
 ==============
-Model learning is the process of optimising the parameters of a given model against the system's data.
+Model traning is the process of optimising the parameters of a given model against the system's data.
 The model which is being learned does not need to be the `true` model; any model can attempt to describe any data.
 A core hypothesis of QMLA is that models which better reflect the true model will produce data more consistent with the system data, when compared against less similar models.

-In practice, :term:`Quantum Hamiltonian Learning` is applied to perform Bayesian inference and hence find the best parameterisation for each model.
+In principle, any parameter-learning algorithm can fulfil the role of training models in the QMLA framework, but in practice, :term:`Quantum Hamiltonian Learning` is applied to perform Bayesian inference and hence find the best parameterisation for each model.
-In principle, however, any parameter learning technique can fulfil this part of the protocol, such as Hamiltonian tomography.

 Model Comparison
 ================
-Two candidate models :math:`\hat{H}_1, \hat{H}_2`, having undergone parameter learning, can be compared to determine which one better describes the system data.
+Two candidate models :math:`\hat{H}_1, \hat{H}_2`, having undergone model training, can be compared against each other to determine which one better describes the system data.
 Bayes factors provide a quantitative measure of the relative strength of the models at producing the data.
 We take the Bayes factor :math:`B(\hat{H}_1, \hat{H}_2)` between two candidate models